 - May be repeated in a serial fashion to follow colonic distension.

-- Better study than abdominal X-ray, but be careful – patients may evolve rapidly.
+- CT scan allows for identification of toxic megacolon, as well as other complications (e.g. perforation).
+This is a superior study than an abdominal X-ray, but be careful – patients may evolve rapidly.
 Absence of megacolon at one point in time doesn't mean this cannot evolve over time.

 Risk-stratification may help determine the appropriate disposition and how aggressive care should be.
 Unfortunately, there is little solid data on this.
 The following factors bear consideration: